Fibre Channel zoning

 In storage networking, Fibre Channel zoning is the partitioning of a Fibre Channel fabric into smaller subsets to restrict interference, add security, and to simplify management.
+Zoning a fibre channel network at the switch level provides a security boundary that ensures host devices do not see specific storage devices.
 While a SAN makes available several devices and/or ports to a single device, each system connected to the SAN should only be allowed access to a controlled subset of these devices/ports.
 Zoning applies only to the switched fabric topology (FC-SW), it does not exist in simpler Fibre Channel topologies.

 Zoning is different from VSANs, in that each port can be a member of multiple zones, but only one VSAN.
 VSAN (similarly to VLAN) is in fact a separate network (separate sub-fabric), with its own fabric services (including its own separate zoning).

 Zoning types

 There are two main methods of zoning, the two methods being hard and soft, that combine with two sets of attributes, name and port.
 More recently, the differences between the 2 have blurred.
 All modern SAN switches then enforce soft zoning in hardware.